 - what values you look for in your ideal clients

-- Your brand identity will help you set financial goals and keep you accountable
+A clear mission helps you set financial goals and keep you accountable

 If you are an entrepreneur passionate about education and you want to build a school in Madagascar, you need to account for that expense.
 By having a clearly defined mission you are so passionate about, you can then set a financial goal and start saving every month or find investors to support you.